jimmyPayan/ECE-373-Project/README.md

 1. MainMenuGUI: Takes user to different actions: UserSettingsGUI, DateGUI, LoginGUI, ExitGUI
 2. MainMenu: Carries out actions as specified by MainMenuGUI inputs
 3. WeatherAPIPuller: Pulls data from website
+    - Data requester: Requests from weather database data for user
+    - Data processor: Processes the response from the weather database
 4. UserLocationGUI: "Allow this device to access your location?" || "Enter your location"
 5. UserLocation: Pulls location from device or UserLocationGUI
 6. UserSettingsGUI: Allows user to change settings